125th SFS Airmen find common ground during military exchange program

 |0

-This work, 125th SFS Airmen find common ground during military exchange program [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 125th SFS Airmen find common ground during military exchange program, by TSgt Chelsea Smith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT